Skip to main content

 • A customer didn't authorise their payment using their card

-Ensure your Statement Descriptor is clear to help your customer's recognise the transaction on their bank statement.
-Tap 'More' then 'My Business' to edit yours via your Lopay app.
+Ensure your Statement Descriptor is clear to help your customer's recognise the transaction on their bank statement - it should match your business name or describe your service.
+Edit your Statement Descriptor in the Lopay app by going to 'More' then 'My Business'.

 Unsatisfied with the product or service provided